yanrui21/Foregut_septation_N/README.md

 # Convergent Flow–Mediated Mesenchymal Force in Foregut Splitting
-Code & notebooks accompanying: **Yan et al.** “Convergent flow-mediated mesenchymal force drives embryonic foregut constriction and splitting.” *bioRxiv* (2025).
+Code & notebooks accompanying: **Yan et al.** “Convergent flow-mediated mesenchymal force drives embryonic foregut constriction and splitting.” *Nat.
+Commun.* (2025).

 > This repository organizes the analysis used in the study into four task-focused folders with example inputs to help you validate your setup.